 The Student Counseling Center is the university’s primary facility for mental health services for students.
-From individualized services to group and couples therapy, the Student Counseling Center is to help you.
-Staff members provide a variety of short-term services for students, faculty, and staff, with problems ranging from mild situational stresses to acute mental health conditions.
+From individualized services to group and couples therapy, the Student Counseling Center exists to help you.
+Staff members provide a variety of short-term services for students, faculty, and staff, to address problems ranging from mild situational stresses to acute mental health conditions.

 Type of Appointments

-When you call our office, we will schedule a brief assessment appointment with you by telehealth.
-Once you are scheduled for a brief assessment, we will send a link to our forms that you must complete online prior to your assessment. brief assessment is a quick access appointment that is your starting point at SCC, not a therapy session.
-During this session, you and a therapist will discuss your treatment needs and options, including if you wish to be seen in person or by telehealth.
+When you call our office, we will schedule a brief assessment appointment with you via telehealth.
+Once you are scheduled for a brief assessment, we will send a link to our forms that you must complete online prior to your assessment.
+This brief assessment is a quick access appointment that is your starting point at SCC, not a therapy session.
+During this session, you and a therapist will discuss your treatment needs and options, including if you wish to be seen in person or via telehealth.
 You may be referred to skills or group therapy, brief individual or couples therapy, or psychiatry.
-We can discuss treatment options outside the SCC (such as longer-term therapy or specialty treatment).
+We can also discuss treatment options outside the SCC such as longer-term therapy or specialty treatment.

-At your first individual therapy appointment (intake), you will be able to describe your concerns, and you and your clinician will establish one or two goals for therapy work.
-It is important that you approach individual therapy with a “work” frame of reference, as change is a process that takes active involvement from you!
+At your first individual therapy appointment, you will be able to describe your concerns, and you and your clinician will establish one or two goals for therapy.
+It is important that you approach individual therapy with a frame of reference that is ready to work, as change is a process that takes active involvement from you!
 Individual sessions may start weekly or every other week and then be less frequent as you are improving.
 Many students get their needs met in just a few sessions.

 In group therapy, a small number of students meet weekly with one or two group therapists.
 Groups are often the best way for people to receive counseling services.
 In group therapy, members share concerns, listen to each other, give, and receive feedback, offer support to one another, express feelings, and learn more about how they interact with others.